-Item 31 The process of master thesis preparation and examination are as follows: Appointment of Master Thesis Advisory Committee Master Thesis Evaluation in Study Plan A Type A1 Master Thesis Proposal Examination Master Thesis Progress Examination Master Thesis Progress Examination Appointment of Master Thesis Defense Examination Committee Master Thesis Defense Examination Master Thesis Proposal Examination Master Thesis Defense Examination Master Thesis Proposal Examination Appointment of Master Thesis Defense Examination Appointment of Master Thesis Defense Examination Item 32 Appointment and Change of Master Thesis Main Advisor A student must have at least one main advisor at the beginning of enrollment.
+- Item 31 The process of master thesis preparation and examination are as follows: - (1) Appointment of Master Thesis Advisory Committee - (2) Master Thesis Evaluation in Study Plan A Type A1 - a.
+Master Thesis Proposal Examination - b.
+Master Thesis Progress Examination - c.
+Appointment of Master Thesis Defense Examination

+- d.
+Master Thesis Defense Examination - (3) Master Thesis Evaluation in Study Plan A Type A2 - a.
+Master Thesis Proposal Examination - b.
+Appointment of Master Thesis Defense Examination

+- c.
+Master Thesis Defense Examination - Item 32 Appointment and Change of Master Thesis Main Advisor

+A student must have at least one main advisor at the beginning of enrollment.
 The co-advisor is optional.

 The student can submit a request form to change a master thesis main advisor with the consent of both the current and proposed advisor.
 The student has to ensure that the new advisor will undertake their work before getting approval.
 The student requesting the change of a master thesis main advisor must submit the request to the Dean through the Curriculum Chairman and must be approved by the TGGS committee.

-Item 33 Master Thesis Examination (1) Master Thesis Proposal Examination: a.
+Item 33 Master Thesis Examination

+- (1) Master Thesis Proposal Examination: - a.
 A student could submit the request form for the Master Thesis Proposal Examination to the TGGS through the main advisor and the Curriculum Chairman.
 The submission process conforms to the announcement of TGGS.

-In the case of students in Study Plan A Type A1 can take the thesis proposal examination in the first semester and must successfully register for the thesis in that semester. b.
+In the case of students in Study Plan A Type A1 can take the thesis proposal examination in the first semester and must successfully register for the thesis in that semester.

+b.
 A student who wishes to change the topic after the initial one has been approved must submit a request for Thesis Proposal Examination and the thesis starting time would be counted from the new date of approval for the thesis title as well as the time to submit the request form for the Master Thesis Progress Examination for the student in Study Plan A Type A 1 or the Mater Thesis Defense Examination for the student in Study Plan A Type A2.